-The Essex Walking Football League (‘EWFL’) believes that as an adult ‘grassroots’ football league; walking football is a community recreational sport and it will have a positive impact on a player’s health, well-being and social needs.
+The Essex Walking Football League (‘EWFL’) believes that as an adult ‘grassroots’ football league; walking football is a community recreational sport and it has a positive impact on a player’s physical health, mental well-being and social needs.

 You will need to have:

 |Self-confidence to make difficult decisions under pressure.|